enarjord/passivbot_binance_isolated_margin_legacy/README.md

 one short exit: big bid

 one liquidation order in case of mismatch between balance and analysis of past trades

-it will automatically analyze past trades and make appropriate long and short exits

 -------------------------------------------------------------------------